 General - Vicar of St Mark's Church - Sheila Samuels (Christian Distinctiveness)

 Good Shepherd Trust, Regional Director for Education - Louise Johnston

 Laura Keogh (Link for Safeguarding, Leadership and management)

 Laura joined as an LC Member at St. Mark and All Saints at the start of the autumn 2019 term.
 Laura is a Civil Servant and currently works for the Department for Transport on the government’s roadside air quality improvement programme.

 Laura has a PhD in urban planning and policy making and her background is in managing projects including IT, transport, utilities and community infrastructure.
 Prior to joining the Department for Transport, she worked for 8 years as a management consultant and has experience in governance and leadership.

 Laura grew up in Dorset and now lives locally to the school.
-Laura became a school governor at St Mark and All Saints because she wants to give something back to the local community and contribute some of her experience in project management for the benefit of the school.
+Laura became an LC Member at St Mark and All Saints because she wants to give something back to the local community and contribute some of her experience in project management for the benefit of the school.

-Caroline has worked at St. Mark and All Saints since September 2017 as Assistant Head and has been teaching for over 22 years.
-In September 2019 she took on the role of Head of School and from September 2020 she will be Headteacher.
+Caroline has been part of the Senior Leadership Team at St. Mark and All Saints since September 2017, she joined as Assistant Head and has been teaching for over 25 years.
+In September 2019 she took on the role of Head of School and in September 2020 she became Headteacher.

 Prior to working at St. Mark and All Saints she was Phase Leader at Liphook Infant and Junior School Federation which is a 3-form entry school in Hampshire.
-Caroline was born in Guildford and trained in Southampton.
+Caroline was born in Guildford and completed her BEd in Southampton, she now lives in Hampshire with her family .
 She has worked in Surrey, West Sussex and Hampshire schools over the course of her career and chose St Mark and All Saints because of the wonderful atmosphere, amazing learning environment and the commitment of all the staff and pupils.